TypedRest/docs/docs/endpoints/index.md

 title: Overview

 Endpoints are the main building blocks of TypedRest.
 An endpoint represents an URI that provides methods for interacting with a specific resource.
 The type of the endpoint determines the available methods.
+An endpoint can also provide child endpoints (represent child URIs) via composition.

 TypedRest provides a number of endpoint types modelling common REST patterns.
 Most APIs can be consumed by either directly using these types or by deriving from them and adding a few additional methods for special use cases.